memphis-tools/dockerize_django_app_on_digitalocean/README.md

 ## How use it ?

-The common requirement shloud to have create a [DockerHub account](https://hub.docker.com/)
+The common requirement should to have create a [DockerHub account](https://hub.docker.com/)

+---

 ### Local deployment

 You must have installed docker-compose.

+Actually see the local deployment capability as a development environment.
+Here we set .env (not in the cloud deployment).

 1. Clone the repository